-In fact, learning that I was probably going to gain back all the weight, every single pound, that I had lost in DKA, felt like the ultimate violation, the ultimate “fuck you” from this awful disease that had suddenly taken a hold of me.
+In fact, learning that I was probably going to gain back all the weight, every single pound, that I had lost in DKA, felt like the ultimate violation, the ultimate “screw you” from this awful disease that had suddenly taken a hold of me.
 If I had to be a diabetic, I at least wanted to get something out of it.
 29 pounds, frankly, seemed the least that diabetes could do for me.

 Plus, there was my absolute petrification when it came to insulin.
 I had already googled “side effects” of insulin, and read horror – absolute horror – stories about weight gain on insulin.
 Go ahead: do it now.
 Google “Insulin and weight gain.”
 I just did, and came up with approximately ten million, four hundred thousand results.

 In the first few days after discharge, with nothing to do but fret and freak, I had lost myself in the rabbit hole of internet research about going on insulin and gaining weight.
 Here’s my favorite phrase, from the mayo clinic website: “Insulin and weight gain go hand in hand.”
 Cute.
-Fuck you, Mayo Clinic.
+Screw you, Mayo Clinic.

 Here’s another one, from a scientific paper published in 2007: “Insulin therapy or intensification of insulin therapy commonly results in weight gain in both type 1 and type 2 diabetes.
 This weight gain can be excessive, adversely affecting cardiovascular risk profile.”